 One of the most charming things about Rogue Agent is the acting – it was a lovely touch to have a direct line to your ‘boss ‘ at MI5 not just at the beginning and the end but as a place marker for every round.
 He acts incredulously at each piece of evidence you submit, and cheers you on to keep going!
 A really nice touch.

-If I had only one criticism, some of the puzzles felt a little forced.
+If I had only one piece of constructive criticism, some of the puzzles felt a tiny bit out of place in the universe they’ve created.
 For example, in trying to undercover the secret agent’s identity you come across some old school books from his Year 5 Geography.
-It’s a unique way to fit in a flag puzzle, but it didn’t completely sit with the narrative.
-However, if you’re looking for a range of puzzles in an amusing environment, it’s still a great one to have a go with.
+It’s a unique way to fit in a flag puzzle (a puzzle which I actually love!), but it didn’t completely sit with the narrative.
+However, if you’re looking for a range of puzzles in an amusing environment, it’s still a great one to have a go with!

 We completed our mission in a little over an hour!
 Teamwork makes the dream work, so I’d call that a success!